Senator Anne Urquhart was born in Latrobe, Tasmania in 1957 and raised in nearby Ulverstone and Gawler.

 She became the Chief Opposition Whip on 1 September 2016, a position she still holds.

-As of July 2019, Anne is a member of the Environment & Communications References Committee, the Environment & Communications Legislation Committee, the Standing Committee for Selection of Bills, the Community Affairs References Committee, House Standing Committee and Senator’s Interests Committee.
+Anne is a member of the Environment & Communications References Committee, the Standing Committee for Selection of Bills, the Community Affairs References Committee, House Standing Committee and Senator’s Interests Committee.

 In 2018 Anne successfully proposed a Senate inquiry to examine the role of Commonwealth, state and territory governments in addressing the high rates of mental health conditions experienced by first responders, emergency service workers and volunteers.

-The inquiry was referred to the Education and Employment References Committee of which Anne is a member.
+The inquiry was referred to the Education and Employment References Committee of which Anne was a member.

-The Committee’s report was handed down in February of this year 2019.
+The Committee’s report was handed down in February 2019.